manishchandan1909/Hindi-Sentiment-Attention-CNN-BiLSTM/README.md

   multilingual BERT (mBERT) and XLM-RoBERTa (XLM-R), using identical training–testing splits and evaluation metrics as reported in the manuscript.

-- `data/`
+- `Augmented_Hinid_Product_Review_Dataset.csv`
-  Placeholder directory for datasets used in this study.
   The experiments initially utilize the Hindi Product Review Dataset released by IIT Patna, which contains 5,417 annotated review sentences and is publicly available via Kaggle and the official IIT Patna NLP resources page.
 To enhance data diversity and robustness, the dataset was further augmented by manually collecting additional Hindi product reviews from e-commerce platforms, primarily Flipkart.
-The complete augmented dataset is not included in this repository.
+This file provide the complete augmented dataset.

   The IIT Patna Hindi Product Review Dataset can be obtained from:
   - Kaggle: https://www.kaggle.com/datasets/warcoder/iit-patna-product-reviews/data